Through Romania by Train, from Bucharest to BucovinaAthens to Paris

 In the Carpathian Mountains

-On the next day we arrived right at break time.
+On the next day we arrived at the station right at break time.

 You see the high forested hills in the background.
 We are getting into the Carpathian Mountains, a north-south range of mountains that we are entering from the east.